Surrender of Japan: 9 August: Soviet invasion and Nagasaki

 At 04:00 on 9 August word reached Tokyo that the Soviet Union had broken the Neutrality Pact, declared war on Japan, subscribed to the Potsdam Declaration and launched an invasion of Manchuria.

-These "twin shocks"—the atomic bombing of Hiroshima and the Soviet entry—had immediate profound effects on Prime Minister Kantarō Suzuki and Foreign Minister Shigenori Tōgō, who concurred that the government must end the war at once.
+These "twin shocks"—the atomic bombing of Hiroshima and the Soviet entry—had immediate profound effects on Japan's leadership.
+Prime Minister Kantarō Suzuki and Foreign Minister Shigenori Tōgō concurred that the government must end the war at once.
 However, the senior leadership of the Japanese Army took the news in stride, grossly underestimating the scale of the attack.
 With the support of Minister of War Anami, they started preparing to impose martial law on the nation, to stop anyone attempting to make peace.
 Hirohito told Kido to "quickly control the situation" because "the Soviet Union has declared war and today began hostilities against us."

 The Supreme Council met at 10:30.
 Suzuki, who had just come from a meeting with the Emperor, said it was impossible to continue the war.
 Tōgō said that they could accept the terms of the Potsdam Declaration, but they needed a guarantee of the Emperor's position.
 Navy Minister Yonai said that they had to make some diplomatic proposal—they could no longer afford to wait for better circumstances.

 In the middle of the meeting, shortly after 11:00, news arrived that Nagasaki, on the west coast of Kyūshū, had been hit by a second atomic bomb (called "Fat Man" by the United States).
 By the time the meeting ended, the Big Six had split 3–3.
 Suzuki, Tōgō, and Admiral Yonai favored Tōgō's one additional condition to Potsdam, while General Anami, General Umezu, and Admiral Toyoda insisted on three further terms that modified Potsdam: that Japan handle their own disarmament, that Japan deal with any Japanese war criminals, and that there be no occupation of Japan.

 Following the atomic bombing of Nagasaki, Truman issued another statement: